RobustoFramework/Robusto/components/robusto/network/README.md

 ## Message
 This implemects the Robusto communication protocols:
-* builds messages, puts it on the queue.
+* builds messages, puts it on the send queue from media queues.
-* parse messages from it.
+* parse messages from receive queue.
+* fragments and reassembles messages that are to big for single transmissions

 ## Media
 The implementations of the physical layers of the communitation.
-Here, much of the functionality is platform specific, it is a bit of an #ifdef-city here.
+Here, much of the functionality is platform specific, it is a bit of #ifdef-city here.

 ## Incoming